kalliste/projectnotes/gamingrig/gamingpc.md

 For gaming we want best single thread performance, and enough (performance) cores.

-We could spend 50% more and get maybe 6% more single thread performance with an i9-13900K, but the i7 has the same number of performance cores at a similar clock speed, and the i9 is really about having additioanl efficiency cores.
+We could spend 50% more and get maybe 6% more single thread performance with an i9-13900K, but the i7 has the same number of performance cores at a similar clock speed, and the i9 is really about having additional efficiency cores.

 https://www.cpubenchmark.net/singleThread.html